 Context Mapper Integration

 We provide a Service Cutter library, which is a fork of the original Service Cutter, to be able to offer its structured decomposition approach in Context Mapper.
-The library allows you to generate new decomposition suggestions in the form of CML Context Maps.
+The library allows you to propose new decomposition suggestions in the form of CML Context Maps.
 The decompositions are derived from the original coupling criteria catalog.

 Input and Preconditions